How to Handle SEO Activities After Penguin 3.0 Update by Google?

 Now, as you have understood the Penguin 3.0, it’s time to reconsider and revamp your SEO activities.

 As a Search Engine Optimization Company, we recommend you to conduct a profile audit.
-If your website is nailed with the release of Penguin 3.0, then thorough profile audit by skilled SEO experts is extremely essential.
+If your website is nailed after Penguin 3.0, then thorough profile audit by skilled SEO experts is extremely essential.
 SEO activities you should focus on and they are as follows:

 - Remove Links from Guest Blogging– At any point of time in the past, if you have used guest blogging websites, then it is recommended to remove the links ASAP.
 Remove all links from the guest blogging websites immediately, and if you cannot remove, request respective website owners to do the needful for you.